 For the fiscal year ending June 30, 2020, the LTIP increased in value by 4.2%.
 The LTIP’s 3-year annualized investment performance was +7.22%, its 7-year performance was +7.89%, its 10-year performance was +8.43%, and its 15-year performance was +7.41%.
 See the Investment Update for a current report on the LTIP’s recent investment performance.

 The Foundation is governed by an elected Board of Directors.
 Board committees include an Investment Policy Committee, a Finance/Operations Committee and an Audit Committee.
 See a list of board members and committee chairs.

-The Foundation’s day-to-day operations are overseen by Jack Finlaw, its President and CEO, working with an administrative staff of 26 employees, including senior leaders Mike Pritchard, the Vice President, Finance/CFO; and Keller Young, Vice President, General Counsel/CAO.
+The Foundation’s day-to-day operations are overseen by Jack Finlaw, its President and CEO, who works with an administrative staff of 20 employees.
 Read more about the Foundation’s executive team.

-The Foundation follows an outsourced chief investment officer model (OCIO) and contracts investment management services through Perella Weinberg Partners, a private investment management firm.
+The Foundation follows an outsourced chief investment officer model (OCIO) and contracts investment management services through Agility, a private investment management firm.
 The Foundation’s Investment Policy Committee establishes the investment policy parameters within which the OCIO operates, and monitors the OCIO’s performance with an independent consultant’s assistance.

 The Foundation generates revenue from three primary sources:

 - an assessment on endowed funds in the LTIP;

 - a distribution from the Foundation’s short term investment pool;

 - and a distribution from a board-designated quasi-endowment.